 - The Gransfors Bruks American felling axe is a premium tool with a premium price tag.

-- Given its high quality and price, the axe may be more than what a casual or infrequent person needs.
+- Given its high quality and price, the axe may be more than a casual or infrequent person needs.

 2. Council Tool Dayton Pattern Felling Axe